LIVENlab/enbios/README.md

 several dependencies can also be upgraded with.
 `pip install --upgrade pip, frictionless, jsonschema requests tqdm urllib3 zipp certifi idna`

+## Development

+for running the tests if not already somehow installed run `pip install enbios[dev]`

+and for some parts of the tests you need to add https://github.com/LIVENlab/brightway_tools to the project dependencies.

 ## Fundamentals

 [Read fundamentals about setting up an enbios experiment](https://github.com/LIVENlab/enbios/blob/main/docs/Fundamentals.md)